pstat197/vignette-UnsupervisedDBScan/README.md

 # vignette-UnsupervisedDBScan

+Your README file should contain five main pieces of information in the following order:

+A one-sentence description at the very top before any (sub)headers:

-Unsupervised three class classification of Synthetic Personality Traits using DBScan, KMeans, and LogReg in R test -nicole
+Vignette on implementing density-based clustering on three class classification of Synthetic Personality Traits using DBScan, KMeans, and LogReg in R, created for PSTAT 197A.

-Testing to make sure I have access to repo - Josephine
+Contributors: Aarti Garaye, Josephine Kaminaga, Jimmy Wu, Nicole Xu

+Vignette abstract: a brief description in a few sentences of your vignette topic, example data, and outcomes.

+Repository contents: an explanation of the directory structure of the repository

+Reference list: 2 or more references to learn more about your topic.
+Martin Ester, Hans-Peter Kriegel, Jörg Sander, and Xiaowei Xu.
+1996.
+A density-based algorithm for discovering clusters in large spatial databases with noise.
+In Proceedings of the Second International Conference on Knowledge Discovery and Data Mining (KDD'96).
+AAAI Press, 226–231.

+A typical README file would also contain instructions on use and instructions on contributing to the repository.

 # Project Brainstorming
 We will be brainstorming the specific prompt & the relevant tasks for our project.